-- Hit Online to search for a match (US Server) - Hit Lan to search for specific match within the local network -or- IP search
+- Hit Online to search for a match (US Server) - All builds are cross-platform

 How it works

 UFE Netcode lets you use a combination of both Frame Delay and Rollback to achieve the best possible result for your game, both in visual and gameplay.
 Learning how to tweak the values is essential to determine your players experience.